 - Avoid added sugar and refined carbohydrates:

-These are the real culprits which have high calories and low nutrients that the body requires in them.
-Generally, these are believed to bring increase in body weight, diseases related to heart, and also cancer.
+These are the real culprits that have high calories and low nutrients that the body requires in them.
+Generally, these are believed to bring an increase in body weight, diseases related to the heart, and also cancer.
 Sources of added sugar include cool drinks, white flour, cakes, biscuits, pastries, etc.